merenlab/merenlab.org/data/2018_Delmont_and_Kiefl_et_al_SAR11_SAAVs/index.md

 {:.notice}
 [doi:10.6084/m9.figshare.5248435](https://doi.org/10.6084/m9.figshare.5248435){:target="_blank"} serves the self-contained anvi'o profile for HIMB83 across all metagenomes.

-## Generating genomic variation data for HIMB83

-To explore the genomic variability of S-LLPA, the SAR11 population we could access through HIMB83, we characterized SNVs and SAAVs for a set of HIMB83 genes across across metagenomes.
-Both for SNVs and SAAVs, we only considered positions of nucletides or codons that met a minimum coverage expectation.
-Controlling the minimum coverage of nucleotide or codon positions across metagenomes improves the confidence in variability analyses.

-`anvi-summary` allowed us to identity a list of 74 metagenomes where the mean coverage of HIMB83 was `>50x`.
-We then manually identified 799 HIMB83 genes that systematically occurred in all 74 metagenomes (i.e. genes that were detected when HIMB83 was detected).
+`anvi-summarize` allowed us to identity a list of 74 metagenomes where the mean coverage of HIMB83 was `>50x`.
+It is in these 74 metagenomes that we confidently detect HIMB83.
+We then identified 799 HIMB83 genes that systematically occurred in all 74 metagenomes (i.e. genes that were detected when HIMB83 was detected).
 Please see the methods section in [our study](http://www.biorxiv.org/content/early/2017/07/31/170639){:target="_blank"} for a more detailed description of these steps.
 But just to give a visual idea here, this shows the HIMB83 genes that systemmatically detected across metagenomes:

 [![SAR11]({{images}}/s-llpa-core.png)]({{images}}/s-llpa-core.png){:.center-img .width-70}